emmiegit/scripts/README.md

 #### hashsum.py <i>algorithm</i> <i>file-name</i>...
 Allows hashing of whatever hash algorithms are supported by Python.

+#### makemake.sh <i>directory</i>...
+Creates a directory with a template Makefile inside.
+I wrote this so I could create projects for school easily.

 #### mkdesktop.sh [<i>desktop-file-name</i>] [<i>destination-directory</i>]
 Makes a desktop file from the template in `dat/`.
 You can choose where you want it, though by default it goes to `~/Desktop`.